Jacksfilms: Yesterday, I Asked You (2015–present)

 Douglass created the Yesterday, I Asked You (YIAY) series in 2015, which involves him asking various questions to his audience and reading his favorite responses.
 The series was inspired by a segment on Jackask where the roles between him and the audience were switched.
-Originally intended to be a daily series, as implied by the title, new episodes are now released on a weekly or semi-weekly basis.
+Originally intended to be a daily series, as implied by the title, new episodes are now released every few days.
 In a typical episode, Douglass reads and reacts to answers submitted by his audience in response to a previous question.
 At the end of the episode, Douglass proposes a new question.

 Throughout 2016 and 2017, Douglass released a series of phone commercial parodies, on the first-generation iPhone SE, Galaxy S8, and iPhone X. These parodies received media attention from CNET and Kotaku.
 On April 15, 2018, Douglass won the 2018 Shorty Award for YouTuber of the Year.

 After Douglass made videos poking fun at The Emoji Movie, he received a package from the film's marketing team on July 20, 2017, thanking him for being "the [No. 1] fan of The Emoji Movie".
 They invited him to the world premiere on July 23, and sent Emoji Movie–related merchandise.

+In 2019 and 2021, Douglass did two live stage tours in the US, titled YIAY Live!
+Live!
+It was in the format of the web series but adapted for a live show.

 Douglass launched a Kickstarter campaign for YIAY: The Board Game on October 28, 2020, transforming the YIAY video formats into a board game which combined the Cards Against Humanity format with YIAY-themed questions.

 On January 4, 2021, Douglass announced YIAY TIME: The Game Show, a new YouTube Originals show.
 It premiered the next day on January 5, 2021, for free on Douglass's YouTube channel.
 The first episode was poorly received by viewers, with many criticising the sound design and lack of the series' usual adult humour.
 In response to this criticism, Douglass re-edited the following episodes to be more in line with what fans expect from the series.

 On April 24, 2021, Douglass reworked the series to a blind format, where his team picks the answers for him to react on camera.
 This would be the format that he would use from then on.
+Following the 624th episode of YIAY, Douglass moved the series to his second channel, jackisanerd, where all subsequent episodes release.